mudgen/governance-token-diamond/README.md

 Tokens holders are rewarded for voting by being minted new governance tokens.
 This is "governance mining".
 How much the reward is, is determined by the `voterAwardDivisor` setting and the `voteAwardCapDivisor` setting.

 Token holders can change their mind and undo their vote for a proposal by calling the `unvote(uint _proposalId)` function.
 That removes the token holder's votes, removes their reward for voting, and unlocks the token holder's tokens so they can be transferred again.

+## Executing a Proposal

+After the voting period for a proposal is over it can be executed by anyone by calling the `executeProposal(uint _proposalId)` function on the governance token diamond.

+After the voting period for a proposal is over any token holders who voted for or against it will automatically have their governance tokens unlocked so they can transfer them again.

+The token holder or address that proposed the proposal will not be able to transfer governance tokens until the `executeProposal` function is called for their proposal.

+If a proposal did not pass a vote then calling `executeProposal` will cause the proposer's governance tokens to be burned.

+If a proposal did pass a vote then calling `executeProposal` will execute the `execute` function from the proposal contract and will reward the proposer by minting new governance tokens and adding them to the proposer's balance.

+If a proposal passes a vote but the proposal reverts when executed then the proposal goes into a `PassedAndExecutionStuck` state and the proposer does not receive the governance token award.
+A new proposal can fix or replace a stuck proposal by modifying state variables of the diamond.

+## Preventing Too Much Inflation

+The `totalSupplyCap` state variable exists to put a cap on the total supply of governance tokens.
+Once the total supply hits this cap then no more governance tokens are minted and awarded for voting or submitting proposals.

+Various state variables or settings such as `proposerAwardDivisor`, `voterAwardDivisor`, and `voteAwardCapDivisor` are used to regulate the rate new governance tokens are minted and set appropriate incentives for governance.